j-ntw/battleshiprep/README.md

 ## Setup
 To run this project, run battleshipmain.py along with the corresponding modules in the same folder.

-There are 3 phases:
+There are 2 phases:
-1. Matching Phase
-2. Setup Phase
+1. Setup Phase
-3. War Phase
+2. War Phase

-Matching Phase:
+Setup Phase:
 Player enter
-Players will enter their names -done
+Player will enter their name -done
-CPU generate unique id, check if another player has joined the game and capture their id CPU will read Player 2 name using P2_id -done

-Setup Phase:

 Place their ships(
     Horizontal or Vertical only,
     no overlap
     no change in position once War Phase starts) -done

-Once all done, CPU will write ship positions to database under their unique id
+Once all done, CPU will write ship positions to dict

 Initialise the board and start War Phase